TrackerJack/TrackerJack/docs/source/Blender_panel_options.rst

 .. tip::
         See the Eevee Shadow Catcher chapter in the quick start video |here|.
+Eevee shadows aren't very high quality, but can be useful for previsualization.
+Eevee Shadow Catcher is best used for still images.
+For high quality renders and animation, cycles will provide the best results.

         .. |here| raw:: html